compound-developers/compound-borrow-examples/README.md

 </a>

 ## Setup
-The code in this repository can be used to borrow assets from Compound on the Ethereum mainnet, any public test net, or your own localhost with [Ganache CLI](https://github.com/trufflesuite/ganache-cli).
+The code in this repository can be used to borrow assets from Compound on the Ethereum mainnet, any public test net, or your own localhost with [Hardhat](https://hardhat.org/getting-started/).

 If you haven't already, install [Node.js](https://nodejs.org/) LTS.
 Clone this repository, `cd` to the root directory of the project, and run:
 ```bash